antitoxic/bg.antitoxic.napopa.com/_posts/2013-05-06-finding-authority.md

 If you want an opinion on the Boston's Bombing you'll be shown answers from medias/journalists that usually handle such attacks with honesty and not minimum faff; anwsers that are backed by authoritative references.

-### Another more possible applications
+### Another more possible application
-The described above is currently somehow brittle idea that can hit few show-stoppers.Things like:
+The described above is currently somehow brittle idea that can hit few show-stoppers.
+Things like:

  - Who will pick these **consulting authorities**?
  - How much can we trust *them*?
  - Is the software clever enough to extract not only topic but author's position on the topic?